Our Staff

 John Wallner received his Master’s Degree in Canadian Studies from Carleton University.
 He worked for the House of Commons of Canada for 35 years, primarily in the Index and Reference Branch, where he gained an in-depth knowledge of parliamentary procedure.
 He volunteered at the Canadian War Museum for 10 years as a volunteer interpreter.
 History, in general, and Canadian history, in particular, have been a life-long interest and he has devoted much time to reading and deepening his knowledge in these areas.
 His Master’s thesis concerned academics and athletics at St. Michael’s College in relation to the Thomistic view of Catholic education of the whole person, body, mind and soul.
 Playing hockey is another of his life-time passions.

-Jenna Henry is a born administrator, currently moonlighting as Chesterton Academy’s Drama and Grade 12 Literature teacher.
-She previously worked for several years as Our Lady Seat of Wisdom College’s Administrative Coordinator (and occasional drama director), and continues to work at one of Ottawa’s largest long-term care homes.
-Jenna holds a B.A. in Philosophy, and has a particular interest in Beauty and the dignity of the human person.
-It is a joy for her to lead and join the students in exploring the human experience through some of the most significant works of Western Literature.
+Jenna Henry previously worked for several years as Our Lady Seat of Wisdom College’s Administrative Coordinator (and occasional drama director), taught Literature 9 and 12 here at Chesterton, and currently works in administration at one of Ottawa’s largest long-term care homes.
+Jenna holds a B.A. in Philosophy and has a particular interest in Beauty and the dignity of the human person.
+It has been a joy for her to lead and join the students in exploring the human experience, whether through some of the most significant works of Western Literature or by directing the students in their annual theatre productions.

 Victoria CollinsGrade 11 and 12 Art Studio